merenlab/anvio.org/help/main/programs/anvi-rename-bins/index.md

 ## Usage

-This program **creates a new <span class="artifact-n">[collection](/help/main/artifacts/collection)</span> from the <span class="artifact-n">[bin](/help/main/artifacts/bin)</span>s in another collection with specific guidelines.** This is especially helpful when you wish to standardize your bin names, add project-specific prefixes, and/or exclude those that do not match your criteria of completion, redundancy, and/or size estimates.
+This program **creates a new <span class="artifact-n">[collection](/help/main/artifacts/collection)</span> from the <span class="artifact-n">[bin](/help/main/artifacts/bin)</span>s in another collection with specific guidelines.** This is especially helpful when you wish to standardize your bin names, add project specific prefixes, and/or exclude those that do not match your criteria of completion, redundancy, and/or size estimates.

 ### Renaming all bins in a collection